The nuts and bolts of managing people

 Date(s) and time:

-Presenters: Simon Inger, Talent Development Manager, Ian Beck, HR Business Partner and Amanda Chapman, Health and Safety Advisor
+Presenters: Simon Inger, Talent Development Manager, Ian Beck, HR Business Partner and Paul Maggs or Amanda Chapman, Health and Safety Advisers

 2018/19 courses: This course is likely to run in November and January.
 Course dates will be published approximately 6 to 8 weeks beforehand.